ameba23/meta-sinatra/readme.md

 ## CouchDB Design doc

-This is designdoc.json, and can be added or updated with:
+This is included in the repository as designdoc.json, and can be added or updated with:

 ```
 cat designdoc.json | curl -H "Content-Type: application/json" -d @- -X POST http://$DB/_design/tryit